 5. Commissioners Reports

 Vice-President Jerdonek referenced the two reports he provided in the packet and asked for feedback regarding the 2022 Annual Report (draft) be forwarded to him.
 He also mentioned that in September, the state of New Hampshire certified Voting Works as the open source voting system for use starting in November 2024.
-VP Jerdonek also referred to past guest speaker Professor Alderman, Chief IT Officer at the University of Michigan, who detailed a vulnerability in the Dominion Voting System that affected us in the November 2022 election.
+VP Jerdonek also referred to past guest speaker Professor Alex Halderman, Chief IT Officer at the University of Michigan, who detailed a vulnerability in the Dominion Voting System that affected us in the November 2022 election.
 It illustrated the need to have a way for security researchers to contact city entities to report vulnerabilities.
-VP Jerdonek and Commissioner Bernholz will be meeting with the city's Chief Information Security Officer Michael Maxman to discuss voting security issues.
+VP Jerdonek and Commissioner Bernholz will be meeting with the city's Chief Information Security Officer Michael Makstman to discuss voting security issues.
 Commissioner Bernholz asked about RCV in New Hampshire and if there was any information as to how many New Hampshire jurisdictions will be using Voting Works.
-VP Jerdonek indicated there is no RCV in New Hampshire and, also, each town in New Hampshire gets to choose their voting system and there are no final numbers yet as to Voting Works totals.
+VP Jerdonek indicated there is no RCV in New Hampshire.
+Each town in New Hampshire gets to choose their voting system, and there are no final numbers yet as earliest usage will be in November ‘24.

-Commissioner Dai reported on AB 1248 and also indicated there is a FIERCE meeting scheduled for October 30.
+Commissioner Dai reported on the passage of AB 764 and the veto of AB 1248 and also indicated there is a FIERCE meeting scheduled for October 30.
 After this meeting the Committee will provide a written overview with proposed recommendations for the Board of Supervisors.
-Chair Dai is also seeking clarity from the City Attorney on issues we must comply with and areas with more degrees of freedom.
-Commissioners want an opportunity to weigh in before a final report is drafted and Commissioner Parker requested that any concerns be sent to Chair Dai before the October 30 meeting.
-Commissioner Hayden Crowley asked for City Attorney weigh in on what is and is not in our jurisdiction and the Commission’s role on the recommendations to the Board of Supervisors.
-CA Flores reiterated that the commission does not have the authority to put this charter on a ballot but they can communicate and give recommendations to the Board of Supervisors.
-VP Jerdonek asked CA Flores about AB 764 and she indicated her office is reviewing this legislation and may or may not issue public opinion.
+Chair Dai is also seeking clarity from the City Attorney on AB 764 where we must comply with and areas with more degrees of freedom.
+Commissioners want an opportunity to weigh in before a final report is drafted, and Commissioner Parker requested that any concerns be sent to Chair Dai before the October 30 meeting.
+Commissioner Hayden Crowley asked for the City Attorney weigh in on what is and is not in our jurisdiction and the Commission’s role on the recommendations to the Board of Supervisors.
+DCA Flores reiterated that the commission does not have the authority to put this charter on a ballot but they can communicate and give recommendations to the Board of Supervisors.
+VP Jerdonek asked DCA Flores about AB 764 and she indicated her office is reviewing this legislation and may or may not issue a public opinion.
 VP Jerdonek also asked Chair Dai about the process for the final FIERCE report and the process for Commissioners to review and weigh in before the report is finalized.
+Commissioners discussed various ways to recognize areas where there may not be consensus.
 President Stone stated the 2024 Commission top priority will be the elections, supporting the department and focusing on policies and procedures; she hopes the Commissioners can and will review the FIERCE report and provide feedback so this can be wrapped up in December.
-Once this report is passed to the Board of Supervisors we should step back and just focus time and energy on running the elections.
-Commissioner Hayden Crowley questioned how the recommendations will be reviewed and voted upon.
-Commissioner Parker asks that any questions, concerns or issues be forwarded to the FIERCE Committee before the November Commission meeting.

-President Stone reported the Commissioner laptops have arrived and Commissioners will receive an email from Secretary Davis about the process for retrieving a laptop.
+President Stone reported the Commissioner laptops have arrived, and Commissioners will receive an email from Secretary Davis about the process for retrieving a laptop.

-President Stone has forwarded to Director Arntz a list of priorities as agreed upon by the Commission and in the next weeks and months they will review the same; she will also discuss with him the process for individual Commissioners to work with the Department on voter registration activities
+President Stone has forwarded to Director Arntz a list of priorities as agreed upon by the Commission and in the next weeks and months they will review the same; she will also discuss with him the process for individual Commissioners to work with the Department on voter registration activities.

 Offsite special meeting is confirmed for December 1 and information to be forwarded as it is developed.